 What would a trip to Itaewon be without a visit to the Lush store?
 Saponé was here again and it was really heartwarming seeing her face light up, watching her jump up and down and exclaim with joy, and being rushed for hugs once she saw us.
 I picked up some shampoo and conditioner for my hair.
 This will be my first experience with Lush's hair products, so we'll see how it goes!

 Empty sidewalks!
 Normally the entire sidewalk on the street side is packed with street vendors set up back to back.

 Just another view.
-Michael indulged me several instances of "let's stop and take a picture!"
-I don't know why I was so eager for pictures today but every time I snapped a shot I would look to Michael with a super goofy, childish grin.
+M indulged me several instances of "let's stop and take a picture!"
+I don't know why I was so eager for pictures today but every time I snapped a shot I would look to him with a super goofy, childish grin.

 Coffee shops.
 Everywhere.
 I tried to fit all 3 in a three building stretch in one picture but was unsuccessful.
 So here's just two.